kenesparta/questions-answers/README.md

 ```

 # 3. Run the service
-1. Execute the command `make l/up`, if you are on _Windows_ execute:
+1. Execute the command `make l/up`.
+Or, if you are on _Windows_ execute:
 ```shell
 docker-compose down --remove-orphans --rmi all
 ```